At the end of the lesson, students will be able to:

-Dialogue, or the language spoken between people or characters, is sometimes used in editorial cartoons in the form of text in speech bubbles.
-Dialogue in editorial cartoons often uses the kind of language that the characters would actually use.
-For example, if the characters are children, the dialogue might include slang or if the characters have accents, the dialogue might reflect that.
-Dialogue is one way to capture a person’s true voice, as well as his or her strong feelings and point of view.
+Share with students that dialogue, or the words spoken between people or characters, is sometimes used in editorial cartoons in the form of text in speech bubbles.
+Dialogue in editorial cartoons often uses the kind of language that the people would actually use.
+For example, if the subjects being portrayed are children, the dialogue might include slang.
+If the characters have accents, the text might reflect that.
+Dialogue is one way to capture a person’s true voice—as well as his or her strong feelings and point of view.

 Artist: Daryl Cagle.
 Reprinted with Permission.
 Teachers may purchase individual cartoons for other lesson plans at PoliticalCartoons.com

-What does the dialogue tell you about the artist’s message?
+- What does the dialogue suggest about the artist’s message?
+How so?

-- With a partner, answer the following questions: What are the different ways the word hate can be used?
-Ask students to keep in mind that a person can hate vegetables, but you can also hate an entire group of people.
+- What are the different ways the word hate can be used?
+Ask students to keep in mind that a person can hate vegetables, but he or she can also hate an entire group of people.
 How are these two forms of hate different?
 Ask a representative from each group to share the group’s responses with the class.

 - What happens when one group of people hates another group of people?